 But what if you trust the wrong person?
 Well, that happens, unfortunately.
 After all, we are in a ‘for people by people’ industry.
 My advice?
 Don’t be afraid to let things go.
 If you let go of that fear, you will eventually attract the right person.
 Personally, I never stop looking for a No.2, even if I already have someone.
 If you can identify another candidate with massive potential, then why not have two assistants to cover all the shifts?
 If they have the potential, why not lead or coach someone into achieving more?

-That’s what I believe is the basis of leadership: to create leaders who see the bigger picture as well as trust and live through your values.
+That’s what I believe is the basis of leadership: to create leaders whom you can trust to see the bigger picture and live through your values.

 Thanks for reading! #LetsGrow